VirtusLab/git-machete-intellij-plugin/src/uiTest/kotlin/com/virtuslab/gitmachete/uitest/MyIndicators-flake-debug-notes.md

    2026-05-27 flavour, where the paused `MyDumbModeTask` keeps `isDumb()` true but does not surface as a progress indicator.

-2. **Per-task stall threshold (30 s).** `indicatorState` runs every visible `TaskInfo` through a `StallTracker` keyed by `System.identityHashCode + getTitle()`.
-Any task that has been continuously visible for >= 30 s is logged once and dropped from the "running" set.
-This handles the 2026-06-01 flavour, where the platform DOES register a `withBackgroundProgress(...)` wrapper for the paused dumb-mode task and that wrapper stays visible for the whole 2-minute timeout.
+2. **Per-title stall threshold (30 s).** `indicatorState` runs every visible `TaskInfo` through a `StallTracker` keyed on `getTitle()` alone.
+Any title that has been continuously visible across polls for >= 30 s is logged once and dropped from the "running" set; the moment a title disappears from a poll snapshot, its first-seen clock is reset.
+This handles every observed flavour of the platform stall - the `MergingQueueGuiExecutor.withBackgroundProgress(...)` wrapper title in `IU-262.6653.22 / testSquashBranch` and the `Analyzing project to enable smart features` wrapper title in `IU-262.6653.22 / testSyncToParentByRebaseAction`.

+   The earlier identity-hash-based variant (`System.identityHashCode +
+   title`, PR #2305) was defeated by the second of those occurrences: the driver-sdk does not cache the `TaskInfo` proxy across remote calls, so the identity hash churns on every poll even when the underlying server task is the same.
+Logs from a real failure showed dozens of distinct `#<id>` suffixes for one logical task.

 Why 30 s is safe in practice: